 The RSPO Shared Responsibility Requirements and Implementation document developed by the SRTF was endorsed by the RSPO Board of Governors (BoG) on 31 October 2019.
-The document provides definition of SR procedures applicable to selected RSPO members (non-producer ordinary members) and includes recommended mechanism to reporting and collection of SR requirements.
-See Figure below for topics covered by Shared Responsibility and for more information, please download the document from SRTF webpage (https://rspo.org/resources/supporting-bodies-sc-wg-tf-/task-forces/shared-responsibility-task-force).
+The document provides definition of SR procedures applicable to selected RSPO members (non-producer, Ordinary members) and includes recommended mechanisms for reporting and collection of SR requirements.